What this essay is

 The output is a Stage-3 Full Report comprising sixteen analytical outputs: competency extraction, gap mapping, two costed pathways, regulatory architecture, Monte Carlo on revenue, separated Decision-Maker Briefing.

-The reference deliverable is the AI Mirror Stage-3 report for Dr. Janelle Thompson, Epiphany Wellness, prepared for Nexten Summit Accra 2026.
+The reference deliverable is the Market Entry Protocol Stage-3 report for Dr. Janelle Thompson, Epiphany Wellness, prepared for Nexten Summit Accra 2026.
 The full report is embedded inline at /case-studies/ghana-market-entry/.

 Engine B — VERIDEX BI · USA